John Wesley: Holy Club

-During Wesley's absence, his younger brother Charles (1707–88) matriculated at Christ Church; along with two fellow students, he formed a small club for the purpose of study and the pursuit of a devout Christian life.
+During Wesley's absence from Oxford, his younger brother Charles (1707–88) matriculated at Christ Church; along with two fellow students, he formed a small club for the purpose of study and the pursuit of a devout Christian life.
 On Wesley's return, he became the leader of the group which increased somewhat in number and greatly in commitment.
 The group met daily from six until nine for prayer, psalms, and reading of the Greek New Testament.
 They prayed every waking hour for several minutes and each day for a special virtue.
 While the church's prescribed attendance was only three times a year, they took Communion every Sunday.
 They fasted on Wednesdays and Fridays until nones (3:00 pm) as was commonly observed in the ancient church.
 In 1730, the group began the practice of visiting prisoners in gaol.
 The men preached, educated, and relieved gaoled debtors whenever possible, and cared for the sick.

 Given the low ebb of spirituality in Oxford at that time, Wesley's group provoked a negative reaction.
 They were considered to be religious "enthusiasts", which in the context of the time meant religious fanatics.
 University wits styled them the "Holy Club", a title of derision.
 Currents of opposition became a furore following the mental breakdown and death of a group member, William Morgan.
 In response to the charge that "rigorous fasting" had hastened his death, Wesley noted that Morgan had left off fasting a year and a half since.
 In the same letter, which was widely circulated, Wesley referred to the name "Methodist" with which "some of our neighbors are pleased to compliment us".
 That name was used by an anonymous author in a published pamphlet (1732) describing Wesley and his group, "The Oxford Methodists".
 This ministry, however, was not without controversy.
 The Holy Club ministered and maintained support for Thomas Blair who in 1732 was found guilty of sodomy.
 Blair was notorious among the townspeople and his fellow prisoners, and Wesley continued to support him.

 For all of his outward piety, Wesley sought to cultivate his inner holiness or at least his sincerity as evidence of being a true Christian.
 A list of "General Questions" which he developed in 1730 evolved into an elaborate grid by 1734 in which he recorded his daily activities hour-by-hour, resolutions he had broken or kept, and ranked his hourly "temper of devotion" on a scale of 1 to 9.
 Wesley also regarded the contempt with which he and his group were held to be a mark of a true Christian.
 As he put it in a letter to his father, "Till he be thus contemned, no man is in a state of salvation."